Zenress/Iris-ToyProject/README.md

 and things like that.
 The training file that has +graphs in the name is the file that prints out graphs and information about how the KFolded Dataset functions with the DecisionTreeClassifier

-How do i retrain the model?
-A: You uncomment the code from Line 66-102.
-This will make it retrain the model and then save.
-There is also some graphs that are run so you can see that the model is behaving

-I can't predict anything?
-A: You are probably not writing the text in the correct format.
-It needs to be comma seperated and it also only needs to be 4 numbers.
-Any more or less and it will not accept it